SailingSF/therapyjournal-hackathon/README.md

 ## Future work

-With the release of GPTs this morning (11/9/23) a lot of this behaviour can be replicated and utilize the chatGPT interface.
-I built this by experimenting for an hour and hope to improve it and include the multiple roles features of patients and a therapist. <https://chat.openai.com/g/g-dPWBwvrUV-reflection-companion>

 A frontend will be important to make this more useful as well as a more secure way to handle data than local json files.
+This can be accomplished in a number of ways and we currently have a telegram bot to accomplish this.
 An interface for therapists to analyze all of a patient's journal entries would be great too.
 Storing the posts both in a traditional database as well as a vector database so that RAG could be done by the AI assistant for the therapist would be a great way to summarize and notice trends through time as well as identify recurring themes.